TiagoCavalcante/solidts-parcel/README.md

 # solidts-parcel

-A template for seamlessly creating a ReactJS library with TypeScript
+A template for seamlessly creating a SolidJS library with TypeScript

 ## Using this template